A quick breakdown of mouse poison baits

 The primary purpose of rat and mice bait stations isn’t to trap the rodents – they aren’t rat or mouse traps so don’t expect to find dead rodents in them.
 Mouse bait stations provide easy entrance and exit to rodents but are designed to keep children and pets away from the poisonous bait.

-Bait stations can also have different functions, depending on their “interior” – some may be designed to work with rodent bait pellets, while others – with blocks or chunks.
+Bait stations can also have different functions, depending on their “interior” – some may be designed to work with mouse pellets, while others – with blocks or chunks.
 Additionally, some are meant to incentivize the rodent to get the bait and take it out of the bait stations, while others are meant to keep the bait inside.
-Either way, as long as the bait is out of the reach of pets and children, the station is doing its job.
+Either way, as long as the poison is out of the reach of pets and children, the station is doing its job.

 What about DIY mouse and rat baits?